This paper will review questions relating

 made fools of working people to make a movie.
 You just don't do that to people you care about.

-Interestingly when Moore came out
+Interestingly when Moore came

-one championing their plight and his comment's towards us hurt our work tremendously.
+the one championing their plight and his comment's towards us hurt our work tremendously.

-Since then auto workers jobs as
+Since then auto workers jobs

-well as other middle class jobs across our great nation have been decimated.
+as well as other middle class jobs across our great nation have been decimated.